tessel/ir-attx4/README.md

 If you run into any issues you can ask for support on the [IR Module Forums](http://forums.tessel.io/category/ir).

+Note: This library is responsible for sending and receiving IR data but we've just started another library, [ir-codes](github.com/technicalmachine/ir-codes), to generate and parse IR signals from different manufacturers.
+It's currently missing most manufacturers so we encourage developers to help us build out that library.

 ###Installation
 ```sh
 npm install ir-attx4